bytewax/bytewax/docs/guide/contributing/connector-hub.md

 ## Advanced Connector Concepts

-For more technical details on how to work with custom IO for Bytewax, please refer to the
+For more technical details on how to work with custom IO for Bytewax, please refer to the <project:#xref-custom-connectors>.
-<project:/user_guide/advanced-concepts/custom-connectors.md>.

 ### Partitions